-Captaining the West German team in winning the WC in 1990.
+Matthaus captained the West German team in winning the World Cup in 1990.
 He was the European Player of the Year and the first ever World Player of the year in 1990.
-He played in five FIFA World Cups (1982, 1986, 1990, 1994, 1998), a record for an outfield player, and holds the record for the most World Cup matches played by a single player (25 games).
+He played in five World Cups, a record for an outfield player, and holds the record for the most World Cup matches played by a single player (25 games).
 He played in 4 European Championships,winning the 1980 edition.
 At the club lebel, he played for Bayern Munich, Inter Milan and Borussia Mönchengladbach.

 RW/LW/FW: Arjen Robben (Holland)

-He was an important player for Bayern Munich's dominance in Europe as they reached three Champions' League Finals in 4 years, winning the one in 2013.
+Arjen Robben was an important player for Bayern Munich's dominance in Europe as they reached three Champions' League Finals in 4 years, winning the one in 2013.
 He also played with Real Madrid, Chelsea and PSV Eindhoven.
 For Holland, he had 96 caps between 2003 and 2017.
 He helped Holland to reach the Final of the 2010 World Cup Finals and then, four years later the semi-final in 2014.

-He is one of the best French players of his generation.
+Ribery is one of the best French players of his generation.
 Individually, Ribéry is a three-time winner of the French Player of the Year award and has also won the German Footballer of the Year becoming the first player to hold both honours.
 He won the Champions' League in 2013 with Bayern Munich.
 He played in two World Cup Finals and helping France to a 2nd place in 2006.

 AM: Mehmet Scholl(Germany)

-Scholl was born in Germany of Turkish hertiage.
-He started with Karlsruher, but spent almost hs entire career with Bayern Munich. he won the Bundesliga title 8 times and the Champions' league n 2001.
+Mehmet Scholl was born in Germany of Turkish hertiage.
+He started with Karlsruher, but spent almost hs entire career with Bayern Munich.
+He won the Bundesliga title 8 times and the Champions' league n 2001.
 Injuries has limited his career with the national team.
-He played at Euro 2000, but he never played in any of the WC Finals.
+He played at Euro 2000, but he never played in any of the World Cup Finals.

 FW: Uli Hoeness (Germany)